ergochat/ergo/README.md

 `devel` branches are intentionally unstable, containing fixes that may not work, and they may be rebased or reworked extensively.

 The `master` branch _should_ usually be stable, but may contain database changes that either have not been finalised or not had database upgrade code written yet.
 Don't run `master` on a live production network.

-If you'd like to, run the latest tagged version in production instead.
+The `stable` branch contains the latest release.
+You can run this for a production version without any trouble.

+#### Building

-from the root folder, run make (for all target systems/release)
+Clone the appropriate branch.
+From the root folder, run `make` to generate all release files for all of our target OSes:
 ```
 make
 ```

-or restrict to a specific target system
+You can also only build the release files for a specific system:
 ```
 # for windows
 make windows